firasesbai/Monitoring-Nagios/README.md

 sudo nano /etc/nagios/nrpe.cfg
 command[check_interface_status]=/usr/lib/nagios/plugins/check_interface_status.sh
 ```
-8. Write a script /usr/local/sbin/nsca_interface_state.sh that reads the output of the interface_status plugin, converts it to an nsca-type service check result, and sends it to the nagios server.
+8. Write a script /usr/local/sbin/[nsca_interface_state.sh](https://github.com/firasesbai/) that reads the output of the interface_status plugin, converts it to an nsca-type service check result, and sends it to the nagios server.
 9. Schedule this script to run at regular intervals using **Cron**
 ```
 sudo crontab -e
 * * * * * /usr/local/sbin/nsca_interface_state.sh
 ```
+## Tests
+* Access the Nagios web interface: Nagios_Server_IP/nagios
+* Go to Services and you will notice that the new services we have just created have been added successfully.

+## Built with
+* Bash programming language

 ## Authors
 * **Firas Esbai** - *Initial work* - [Firas Esbai](https://github.com/firasesbai)